What it is

 According to Chad Penn, USDA-ARS, all phosphorus removal structures have the same four basic components:

 - Contains a sufficient mass of an unconsolidated PSM (P sorption material).
 The material must have a strong capacity to absorb P. PSMs are usually industrial by-products or manufactured.
 However, there are some PSMs that occur naturally.

 - The PSM is contained and placed in a hydrologically active area that receives and/or exhibits high dissolved P concentrations.

 - High dissolved P water is able to flow through the contained PSM at a suitable flow rate.

 - The PSM is able to be removed and replaced after it is no longer effective at removing P or able to remove P at the minimum desired rate.

 Management of the structure is dependent on which type of structure is installed.
-If there is high sediment concentrations entering the structure, additional practices should be utilized to reduce this.
+If there are high sediment concentrations entering the structure, additional practices should be utilized to reduce this.
 PSMs must be replaced after they have reached their effective lifetime.
-Efforts are being made to use materials that can be regenerated which will help reduce costs.
+Efforts are being made to use materials that can be regenerated, which will help reduce costs.